nwalters512/react-native-jest-hoising-bug/README.md

 ## Steps to reproduce

-1. Run `yarn` to install depenencies
+1. Run `yarn` to install dependencies.
 2. Run `yarn test`.
 This will execute the tests defined in `src/index.test.js`.
 3. Observe how the test fails with the exception thrown from `src/example.js`.
 This is unexpected, since the implementation of that function should be mocked.
 4. Delete `jest.config.js` to turn off the `react-native` preset and use the standard `babel-jest` transformer.